Authorization in Yandex.Cloud

 Service account authentication

-To perform operations on behalf of your service account, specify the path to its authorized key in the
+To perform operations on behalf of a service account, authenticate in the CLI following the instructions.

 There are three ways to perform operations on behalf of a service account: